-When the market turns sour, investors tend to initiate a “flight to safety” strategy.
-Flight to safety means leaving risky investments like stocks and adding more stable investments to portfolios like high-rated, low-risk bonds.
+When the market turns sour, investors tend to use a “flight to safety” strategy.
+Flight to safety means leaving risky investments, such as stocks, and adding more stable investments to your portfolio, such as high-rated, low-risk bonds.
 Another “safe” investment that investors tend to add to their portfolios during tough times is gold.
 Although our economy is no longer tied to the gold standard, many investors still love this asset, especially as a hedge against inflation.

-Enter Gold ETFs.
-Gold commodity exchange traded funds are a simple way to expose your investment strategy to the performance of gold, without actually owning any gold products.
-There are many types of gold ETFs, some of which consist of futures and derivative contracts in order to track the price of gold and gold-related indexes, while others consist of gold assets held in a trust.
-There are even gold ETFs that track companies in the gold industry.
+Gold commodity exchange-traded funds are a simple way to gain exposure to gold without purchasing actual gold.
+There are many types of gold ETFs.
+Some of them consist of futures and derivative contracts that track the price of gold and gold-related indexes, while others consist of gold assets held in a trust.
+There are even gold ETFs that track companies in the gold industry, such as mining companies.

 For example, one of the most popular gold ETFs is GLD, the SPDR Gold Shares ETF.
-In the case of the SPDR gold ETF, you do not actually own the gold assets, they are held by a Trust.
-The Trust issues baskets in exchange for deposits of gold for when the baskets are redeemed.
-So, you have exposure to the price of gold, but don’t have a pile of gold coins sitting under your desk.
+In the case of the SPDR gold ETF, you do not actually own the gold assets.
+Instead, they are held by a trust.
+The trust issues "baskets" in exchange for deposits of gold for when the baskets are redeemed.
+So, you have exposure to the price of gold, without owning a pile of gold coins and bars.

 Why Should I Buy a Gold ETF?

-The other nice thing about gold ETFs is the simplicity of the trade.
-If you wanted to invest in the gold mining sector, you would have to make individual purchases of gold mining stocks.
-And then there is the decision of which companies to choose.
-And even if you decided to invest in a gold and precious metal index such as the XAU, there is still the challenge of purchasing all the equities in the index basket in order to target a certain price.
+Even if you decided to invest in a gold and precious metal index, such as the XAU, there is still the challenge of purchasing all the equities in the index in order to target a certain price.

-However, in the case of a gold ETF, you make one purchase at one price and save on commissions because the gold ETF has bundled all the relevant stocks together in one fund.
-With one trade, you have instant exposure to the price of gold.
+Instead, in the case of a gold ETF, you make one purchase at one price.
+You'll save on commissions because the gold ETF has bundled all the relevant stocks together in one fund.
+With one trade, you've gained instant exposure to the price of gold.

-As we said, gold is a safe product.
 If you are looking for some stable investments in your portfolio, gold might be able to help.
 With one trade you can purchase a gold ETF and help reduce your downside risk, since gold tends to rise in value as the dollar drops.

 You may also be able to use gold ETFs as a hedge to downside risk for both foreign or industry investments.
 Are you long a lot of gold mining stocks?
 You could sell a gold ETF to hedge your downside.
-Do you have foreign investments in a country that has a gold as its major source of income?
+Do you have foreign investments in a country that has gold as its major source of income?
 This would be another opportunity to sell a gold ETF to protect your downside.